 7. Make your investments

-Once you become comfortable with stock buying, you can research and build your portfolio.
+Once you become comfortable buying stock, you can research and build your portfolio.
 A final piece of advice is to keep the portfolio as simple as possible to avoid complications and problems.

 Ideally, you should not have more than 5% to 10% of your portfolio in any single stock.
-This means at least 10 to 20 stocks in your investment.
-You can, of course, diversify a lot more.
+This means you should have at least 10 to 20 stocks in your investment.
+Of course, you can diversify much more.

-When managing your stocks, you need to ensure you are using a zero commission broker.
-This means you will be able to buy or sell your stocks without incurring any trading fees.
+When managing your stocks, you need to ensure you are using a zero-commission broker.
+This means you can buy or sell your stocks without incurring any trading fees.

-You will need to monitor the portfolio to see if it is achieving your goals.
-Another decision you will need to make is determining whether you want investments other than stocks in your portfolio.
+You must monitor the portfolio to see if it is achieving your goals.
+You also need to decideย whether you want investments other than stocks in your portfolio.

 Some people will create a hybrid portfolio that contains 10% or 20% mutual funds or ETFs as a cushion.
-The reason for this is to diversify the portfolio and give it a margin of safety.
+This is to diversify the portfolio and give it a margin of safety.
 The drawback of this strategy is that it can limit growth potential.

 The key elements in managing your portfolio include: